aws/eks-distro/docs/contents/users/install/kubeinit.md

 Kubernetes distributions that can be deployed with KubeInit.

-Please follow the [usage documentation](http://docs.kubeinit.com/usage.html) to understand the system's requirements and the required host supported Linux distributions.
+Please follow the [usage documentation](http://docs.kubeinit.com/usage.html) to understand the system's requirements and the required host-supported Linux distributions.

 ```bash